btholt/complete-intro-to-product-management/lessons/01-welcome/A-introduction.md

+---
+description: >-
+  Complete Intro to Product Management is a course taught by Brian Holt, a product manager at Snowflake.
+The course provides an introduction to product management and is designed for individuals already working in tech or looking to break into product management.
+keywords:
+  - product management
+  - intro
+  - course
+  - Brian Holt
+  - Snowflake
+  - tech
+  - engineer
+---
 ## Who Am I

 Hello!
 And welcome to the first edition of the Complete Intro to Product Management as taught by [Brian Holt][twitter].